mialkin/docs/tools/prometheus.md

 **Prometheus** is an open-source systems monitoring and alerting toolkit.

-Prometheus collects and stores its *metrics* as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called *labels*.
+Prometheus collects and stores its *metrics* as *time series* data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called *labels*.

+A **metric** is a quantitative measure of some characteristic.

+A **time series** is a series of values of a quantity obtained at successive times, often with equal intervals between them.

 Prometheus collects metrics from *targets* by scraping metrics HTTP endpoints.
 Since Prometheus exposes data in the same manner about itself, it can also scrape and monitor its own health.